sammy508/python-Basic/day4/functions.md

 ```

 In this example, `greet` is a function that takes a `name` argument and returns a greeting message.
+#### Advantages
+1. Reausablity
+2. Easily readable
+3. Debugging

 ### Modules

 A module is a Python script containing Python code.
 It can define functions, classes, and variables that can be used in other Python scripts.
 Modules help organize and modularize your code, making it more maintainable.
+Module is nothing but grop of functions, modules.
+A nd also called as a library.

 **Example:**